snodgrassryan/snodgrassryan.github.io/index.md

 <h3>Hi!
 I am a mechanical engineer at Cornell University.</h3>

 I will graduate with a PhD in 2019.
-I'm looking for interesting new projects to pursue - please contact me with opportunities at <u>rjs492@cornell.edu</u>
+I'm looking for interesting new projects to pursue - please contact me with opportunities at <b>rjs492@cornell.edu</b>.
 I hope the following information gives you a better idea of how I am qualified for a variety of engineering projects.
-I've tried to include descriptions on each image - just click on them!

 <br>